-- Skill set gaps – "Where are we going to find a data scientist?"
-A legitimate question that was asked by an institution when discussing the skill set gaps that were present among their staff.
+- Skill set gaps – "Where are we going to find a data scientist?" is a legitimate question that was asked by an institution when discussing the skill set gaps that were present among their staff.
 Supporting a new initiative such as learning analytics can be overwhelming for many institutions who do not have current staff members with the skill sets needed to maintain the new technology.
-An institution told us, "We have very limited resources who have varying level of skill.
+An institution told us, "We have very limited resources who have varying levels of skill.
 It's going to be important that we identify what skills they have, what skills they don't and how to bridge that gap."

 Institutions shared with us some ideas regarding potential solutions and recommendations that they feel would be beneficial:

 - Training opportunities – One way to bridge the skill set gap is to identify which skills are lacking among the technical staff that will be responsible for implementing a learning analytics initiative.
 It is important to note that some roles, skills, and responsibilities will become more familiar as the initiative progresses.
 It may not always be immediately clear which skill sets are needed.
 Once initial skill gaps have been identified, providing training for those skills that are not present is necessary.
 Some of this training can be done internally, while some may need to be sought out off campus; for example, bringing in an experienced facilitator to help guide training efforts and create materials for future use.
 It is vital that institutions document any and all training efforts for future reference and new staff.
 All institutions offered unanimous agreement regarding this approach.